HashLoad/boss/README.md

 ### > Install

-This command install a new dependency with real-time progress tracking:
+Install one or more dependencies with real-time progress tracking:

 ```shell
 boss install <dependency>
 ```

-**Progress Tracking:** Boss now displays Docker-style progress for each dependency being installed, showing status icons and real-time updates:
+**Progress Tracking:** Boss displays progress for each dependency being installed:

 ```
 ⏳ horse                          Waiting...